-Enormous thanks go to the two choirs and two record labels which are releasing two brand new CDs of Bob’s choral music in September.
+Enormous thanks go to the two choirs and two record labels which have released two brand new CDs of Bob’s choral music.
 The British choir, Commotio, has recorded All Good Things for Naxos, with Bob sharing the conducting with Matthew Berry, and Alex Hawkins playing jazz piano, and the American choir, Choralis, has taken a different set of repertoire, primarily for choir and brass, to record In Winter’s Arms for Signum Records.

 In 2017 he was short-listed for an RPS (Royal Philharmonic Society) Award for his 2016 work The Voyage.
 The commission came from Age UK and was the brainchild of Paul Cann, then CEO of Age UK Oxfordshire, forming a part of a project to highlight and combat loneliness in people of all ages.
 The libretto is by poet Charles Bennett, with whom Bob has made several collaborations.

 Bob sang with the King’s Singers for 12 years, and congratulates the group on reaching its half centenary.
-In February the singers recorded an anniversary disc which includes a brand new commission, We Are, and an arrangement of Shenandoah.
+In February the singers recorded an anniversary disc, Gold, which includes a brand new commission, We Are, and an arrangement of Shenandoah.
 Bob was delighted to join them at the sessions, and at their US Summer School in De Pauw, IN in June.
 In April 2018 he and they, with Simon Carrington, perform with massed choirs at New York’s Carnegie Hall in a DCINY concert.

 We Are will be published in January 2019, once the anniversary year is complete.
 Details are on the OUP website, where it’s possible to pre-order copies.
 Gold is available from Signum.